Thank you to Lenka Cathersides for the following research.

 At the time of the 1911 Census, Jesse was a coachman for retired solicitor John Croft Deverell J.P. at Pixham Firs, Dorking.
 The household further comprised of Mrs Maria Jane Deverell; visiting nurse Mary Benson and a cook, parlourmaid, laundry maid, kitchen maid and two housemaids.
 The house had 21 rooms.

-Jesse married Lillian Florence Stout in the 2nd quarter of 1914 in the Registration District of South Stoneham, Wiltshire.
+Jesse married Lillian Florence Stout in the 2nd quarter of 1914 in South Stoneham, Wiltshire.

 Lily was born in the 4th quarter of 1884 in West End, Hampshire to George and Louisa.
 At the time of the 1901 Census Lily Florence was working as a housemaid.

 Jesse and Lily had a son: Albert was born in the 1st quarter of 1915 in Dorking.

 Jesse enlisted in 1916 in Dorking into the 10th Battalion, the Queen’s Royal West Surrey Regiment.
 He was a Private with regimental number G/13796.
 At the time of his enlistment he lived in Dorking.